imjatinx/ems-frontend/README.md

 #### 1. User login/signed up with their credentials, they will redirected to the profile/home page.
 #### 2. without login, users can not visit protected routes (used custom component to verify token and fetch profile).
 #### 3. if the login user's role is employee, they will see only 1 tab for profile information.
-#### 4. if the login user's role is manager, they will see only 3 more tab other than profile such as Employees, Managers, Departments.
+#### 4. if the login user's role is manager, they will see 3 more tab other than profile such as Employees, Managers, Departments.
 #### 5. A user with role manager is created at the time of project building from directly database.
 #### 6. then managers can operate employees, other managers and departments
 #### 7. but the current loggedin (self) manager can not delete and update their associated department and role.